DanCoding45/3DSuperMarioGame/README.md

 # 🎮 3D Super Mario Game

 Inspired by the Original Super Mario Game, I made my own.
+I created this project in Fall 2023 using C# and Unity.
 My 3D Super Mario Game is a single level 3D adventure where the main character collects coins and avoids obstacles in a custom designed game world.
 Built for fun and challenge, the game features smooth movement controls, real-time feedback, and win/lose conditions.

 ## 🧍 Main Character